Lauren Steadman has been inducted into the BUCS Hall of Fame for her incredible achievements and contributions to the sport industry.

 She also does a lot of work presenting and was a key part of the Channel 4 Beijing 2022 Winter Paralympics presenting team raising the profile of Paralympic sport.

 Lauren has set up her own company called SIZU minds which specialises in Mindset and High Performance training with a focus on mental wellbeing.
 During the pandemic lockdown, her company helped raised nearly £20,000 for the charity Mind.
-SIZU minds delivers training to individuals and businesses to recognise the importance of mental wellbeing while striving for excellence - something Lauren has acheived across her career.
+SIZU minds delivers training to individuals and businesses to recognise the importance of mental wellbeing while striving for excellence - something Lauren has achieved across her career.

 Lauren’s ultimate aim is to work with injured service people who may have lost limbs to support them through rehab using her experience and mindset to give them the best possible recovery and future.